-"I used to teach the brothers how to turn their rage into energy and understand their situations," Bowen told the Philadelphia Inquirer in 1981.
+I used to teach the brothers how to turn their rage into energy and understand their situations," Bowen told the Philadelphia Inquirer in 1981.
 "I don't threaten anybody.
 I don't talk to pigs.
 I don't drink anything I can't see through and I don't eat anything off a tray.
-When the time comes, I'll be ready." - Joe-Joe
+When the time comes, I'll be ready.

-Smart Communications/PA DOC Joseph Bowen #AM4272SCI FCI Fayette Post Office Box 33028 St Petersburg, Florida 33733 Kojo Bomani Sababu (b.
+Smart Communications/PA DOC Joseph Bowen #AM4272SCI FCI Fayette Post Office Box 33028 St Petersburg, Florida 33733

+Kojo Bomani Sababu (b.
 May 27, 1953) is a New Afrikan Prisoner of War, currently serving a 55 year sentence for actions with the Black Liberation Army and attempted prison escape with Puerto Rican Independista Oscar López Rivera.
 Kojo was captured on December 19, 1975 along with anarchist Ojore Lutalo during a bank expropriation.
 He was also charged with the murder of a drug dealer in his neighborhood.
 He was convicted of seditious conspiracy in 1981 and sentenced to 55 years in prison.
 In 1988, Kojo was convicted of conspiracy to escape along with Jaime Delgado (a veteran independence leader), Dora Garcia (a prominent community activist), and Oscar Lopez Rivera (Puerto Rican Independista) from the federal prison at Leavenworth, where he was held.
 He is now scheduled to be released to state prison upon the expiration of his federal sentence to serve possibly an additional 15 years for this conviction.

-"Now the torch bearers who articulated the logic of struggle against the oppressor nation have either been confined in prison cells for a long time or have a comfortable job.
-This is no indictment against the movement itself, because just as rapidly as it declined, it can experience a great resurgence given the right opportunities.
-However we must make great strides, reorganizing ourselves to embrace the difficulties we face.
-I have no solutions but I will say this: There are some great political minds contained in America's prisons, which are growing old as their era of life departs, this resource needs to be tapped before it expires.
-Do not abandon the political prisoners and POWs, they are still insightful with their knowledge and experience."
+There are some great political minds contained in America's prisons, which are growing old as their era of life departs, this resource needs to be tapped before it expires.
+Do not abandon the political prisoners and POWs, they are still insightful with their knowledge and experience.

-Kojo Sababu #39384-066 USP Canaan Smart Communications Post Office Box 30 Pinellas Park, Florida 33781 Address envelope to Grailing Brown Imam Jamil Al-Amin (b.
+Kojo Sababu #39384-066 USP Canaan U.S. Penitentiary P.O.
+Box 300 Waymart, PA 18472 Address envelope to Grailing Brown Imam Jamil Al-Amin (b.
 October 4, 1943) is a long time community leader and organizer, falsely imprisoned for killing a sheriff's deputy in Georgia.
 Formally known as H. Rap Brown, he was the fifth chairman of the Student Nonviolent Coordinating Committee (SNCC) in the 1960s, and subsequently he served as the Minister of Justice for the Black Panther Party.
 He was convicted in 2002 and after some time in Georgia state prison, he was moved away from his family into federal custody at the notorious Florence Supermax in Colorado.
 Due to a concerted and strong effort on the part of his supporters, Imam Jamil was transferred to the medical facility at Butner after having been diagnosed with bone cancer.
 Family and supporters are currently pushing for an appeal to his trial.